Probabilistic channel simulation using coherence: Probabilistic channel simulation with MIO

 The proof is complete. \end{proof}

-The robustness of quantum channel $C_R(\cN)$ is finite, it implies the success probability of simulating a channel by using MIO and maximal coherent states is always greater than 0, i.e., $P(\cN, \Psi_m, \varepsilon=0)>0$ with $m\ge 2$.
+Theorem~\ref{theo:MIO_simulatable} implies that the success probability of simulating a channel by using MIO and maximally coherent states is always greater than zero, i.e., $P_{\text{MIO}}(\cN, \Psi_m, \varepsilon=0)>0$ with $m\ge 2$.
 In other words, any quantum channel can be simulated by MIO probabilistically with $\Psi_m$.

-In the proof of Theorem.~\ref{theo:MIO_simulatable}, if given enough resource, i.e., $C_R(\Psi_m)=m-1 \ge C_R(\cN)$, it implies the success probability equals to one, thus we can simulate channel deterministically.
-Otherwise, if we can only access the quantum states with a limited amount of coherence, i.e., $C_R(\Psi_m)=m-1 < C_R(\cN)$, then the channel can only be simulated probabilistically, which is the ratio between the robustness of resource state $\Psi_m$ and the robustness of coherent channel $\cN$, i.e.,
+According to Theorem~\ref{theo:MIO_simulatable}, if given enough resource, i.e., $C_R(\Psi_m)=m-1 \ge C_R(\cN)$, it implies the success probability equals to 1, thus we can simulate the channel deterministically.
+Otherwise, if we can only access a limited amount of coherence, i.e., $C_R(\Psi_m)=m-1 < C_R(\cN)$, then the channel fails to be simulated deterministically.
+However, we can still succeed in such a simulation probabilistically, with the probability given by the ratio between the robustness of resource state $\Psi_m$ and the robustness of coherent channel $\cN$, i.e.,

-If the robustness of coherence of the given quantum state is less than the requirement of channel simulation, it is impossible to realize the target exactly~\cite{diaz2018using}.
-However, in the probabilistic scenario, such a task can be realized with a certain success probability.
+In this sense, Theorem~\ref{theo:MIO_simulatable} quantitatively shows in terms of the resource measures how the advantage of probabilistic channel simulation over the deterministic one appears.
+Examples of coherent unitary channels are studied to demonstrate such an advantage in the end of this section.